 Participants can sign up on the platform as an individual and submit an idea as an individual or as part of a team.

 We have a dedicated online challenge platform where participants can submit their ideas.
 During the submission period from January to early March, special challenge teams comprised of subject matter experts work with participants through the platform to enrich and validate their ideas and determine if they are a good fit for AkzoNobel’s Specialty Chemicals business.
-After submission closes early March, the submitted ideas can be enriched for two additional weeks.
+After submission closes early March, the submitted ideas can be enriched for one additional week.
 In early April, a jury made up of AkzoNobel Specialty Chemicals business and R&D leaders and prominent international experts then select the most promising ideas as finalists.
 These finalists will be invited to join the three-day final event from May 29th until June 1st.

 During the three-day event, finalists will work closely together with AkzoNobel Specialty Chemicals experts and partners in R&D, finance, innovation and marketing, as well as senior management and potential investors, to further develop their ideas.
 An expert jury will select the winners on the last day of the event.
 The winners will receive the customized support they need to scale up their ideas and bring them to market.